 Today, there is vocal political support in the U.S. for ensuring an "inclusive" economic recovery and the lifting of interest rates by the Fed in December 2015 when the unemployment rate was 5 percent (and the natural rate was estimated to be 4.7 percent) is viewed as a mistake.
-In response, the FOMC's "Statement on Longer-Run Goals and Monetary Policy Strategy" was revised in August 2021 to define the employment goal as "a broad-based and inclusive goal that is not directly measurable and changes over time owing largely to nonmonetary factors...
-Consequently, it would not be appropriate to specify a fixed goal for employment; rather the Committee's policy decisions must be informed by assessments of the shortfalls of employment from its maximum level, recognizing that such assessments are necessarily uncertain and subject to revision."
+In response, the FOMC's "Statement on Longer-Run Goals and Monetary Policy Strategy" was revised in August 2020 to define the employment goal as "a broad-based and inclusive goal that is not directly measurable and changes over time owing largely to nonmonetary factors...
+(Federal Open Market Committee